 2.1.2.
 To obtain a Vehicle Passport, a registration document (where appropriate) for the vehicle, or vehicle identity number is required.
-A recent good quality colour print photograph (not Polaroid) showing the car static, unoccupied and in tyre contact with the ground must be affixed to the CCLB/VP.
-Single seat racing cars must be shown side elevation, whilst other categories must show a side front three quarter view to show the side profile and front of the vehicle with the number plate legible.
+A recent good quality colour photographs showing the car static, unoccupied and in tyre contact with the ground must be shown on the CCLB/VP.
+Photos for VPs must include a front 3/4 view from right side, rear 3/4 view from left side (both with number plate legible where applicable) and an engine bay view.